quinn-dougherty/Portfolio/matcher/README.md

 next week it won't run _quite_ this smooth, because there are other considerations that need to be considered and implemented.
 But for a decidedly not **awesome** solution, this is pretty grand.

+## What if the distribution of project popularity is out of wack?

 One more thing we should test out is if one or two projects are unusually popular.